This boxset brings together the first five novels in the No. 1 Sunday Times and New York Times bestselling Dresden Files

 Turns out the 'everyday' world is full of strange and magical things - and most of them don't play well with humans.
 That's where Harry comes in.

-This beautifully presented box set is the perfect gift for fans of action-packed urban fantasy by authors such as Ben Aaronovitch and Benedict Jacka.
+This beautifully presented box set is the perfect gift for fans of perfect for fans of action-packed fantasy fiction by authors such as Ben Aaronovitch, Brandon Sanderson and Joe Abercrombie.

 Harry's business as a private investigator has been quiet lately - so when the police bring him in to consult on a grisly double murder committed with black magic, he's seeing dollar signs.
 But where there's black magic, there's a black mage behind it.
 And now that mage knows Harry's name.